coolneighbors/unWISE-verse/README.md

 You can change the size, FOV, post processing effects, and image parameters by changing options under the "metadata" option.

-* If you would like to rescale the image, click the metadata button and input an integer scaling factor (default is 1)

-* If you would like to add a grid to the image, click the metadata button and select "Grid"

-* Change the FOV of the image by modifying the FOV field (integer inputs only)
+* The minbright and maxbright fields specify the exposure limits of WiseView downloads.
+By default, they are set to values that previous testing has determined provides a consistently accurate discovery rate for low luminosity brown dwarfs.
 * Change the minbright and maxbright of the image by changing the values in these respective fields.
 Minbright sets all pixel values below a set luminosity (in vega nmags) to black, while maxbright sets all pixel values above a set luminosity (in vega nmags).
 Pixel values in between these min/maxbright parameters are assigned to a gray value by a linear stretch between the min and maxbright parameters.
+* Deleting these values and leaving the fields blank will enable dynamic minbright and maxbright selection.
+This selects individual mingbright and maxbright parameters for each subect by a statistical cutoff at 5% and 95% the raw WiseView flux.
+Enabling this mode may slightly increase program runtimes.

+* If you would like to rescale the image, click the metadata button and input an integer scaling factor (default is 1)

+* If you would like to add a grid to the image, click the metadata button and select "Grid".
+The NxN number of grid squares is determined by the grid size parameter.
+The color of the grid is determined using the grid color selector (default is dark red).

+* Change the FOV of the image by modifying the FOV field (integer inputs only)

 Select "Print progress" to view program progess.
 Do not change this selection after hitting submit and before program has completed.